by Erin Giberson | January 31, 2018

 If I had tried to start running according to someone else’s style or method, I’m not sure it would have worked.
 By giving me zero pressure about timing or distance, my friend let me find my own drive.
 She also knew what she was doing.
 She introduced me to running at a time in my life when I needed it – physically, mentally, and emotionally.
 I have her to thank for seeing that opportunity and walking with me, literally, until I could run on my own.

-Want to share your experience, have tips about getting into running, or talk about what has stopped you?
+Want to share your experience, have tips about getting into running, or talk about what got you moving?
 Want to try shoEnergy?
 Reach out to me at firstname.lastname@example.org